anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-queues.md

 b.
 If the queue is empty, return null.

 c.
 Verify via printing that you are able to dequeue several items (print both the dequeued item and the queue to verify the item has been removed).

+## Exercise 5
+Make a `size` variable.
+How can you change your methods based on this variable?
+Is it worth having?

 ## Extensions